dthuesen/myscriptsnippetsbook/angular-forms/angular-template-driven-forms.md

 </form>
 ```

-The **ngModel** directive will be used on each input element for two way binding to keep the component class property insync with the user input value, like so:
+The **ngModel** directive will be used on each input element for two way binding to keep the component class property in-sync with the user input value, like so:

 ```
 <form (ngSubmit)="save()"